The DOM (Document Object Model) is a programming interface for HTML and XML documents.

 Every time we perform an action on the DOM, the browser automatically updates each of the changes made by JavaScript.

-This is great, but in large and complex projects and applications, if we constantly update many elements, it can become a performance issue.
+This is great, but in large and complex projects and applications, if we update many elements constantly, it can become a performance problem.

-To improve it, there are several “tricks” we can do, such as
+To improve this, there are several “tricks” we can do, such as

 - Avoid frequent direct manipulations: Reduce the amount of direct access and modification to the DOM to improve performance.